Bengals' lesser lights to shine

 The Bengals can wrap up at least a Wildcard place with a victory and still remain in with a shout for the division while two closing wins for the Steelers in the regular season could see them crowned champions if results involving Baltimore go their way as well.

-Pittsburgh looked in command at Dallas last week with a 24-17 lead as Antonio Brown seemingly put them in tremendous field position with a great return - until he fumbled the ball.
+Pittsburgh looked in command at Dallas last week with a 24-17 lead as Antonio Brown seemingly putting them in tremendous field position with a great return - until he fumbled the ball.

 The momentum shift was enough to see them go on to lose in overtime and the subsequent post mortem into what went wrong highlighted again the disconnect between offensive co-ordinator Todd Haley and quarterback Ben Roethlisberger.